 Failure to complete your assignment before the appropriate deadlines will likely result in a disciplinary hold.
 A disciplinary hold prevents you from adding, dropping or resigning from courses.
 If you receive a disciplinary hold, you must contact the Community Service Coordinator to resolve it.

-Please contact Student Conduct and Advocacy as soon as possible if you are unable to contact your site supervisor, or if your supervisor is not responding.
+Please contact Student Conduct as soon as possible if you are unable to contact your site supervisor, or if your supervisor is not responding.
 We may be able to help you contact the site supervisor and resolve any issues before your deadline.

 You do not have to be located on campus to host students for community service.
 Our community service providers include UB units as well as off-campus organizations.